 The licensed limit of 5 instances of type Host has been reached.
 New instance of type Host is rejected.

-You can install and manage Foglight licenses using the Manage Licenses dashboard.
-To access this dashboard, from the Administration dashboard, in the Administer Server column, click Licenses.
+Foglight 5.9.x Administration and Configuration Guide Administering and Configuring Foglight You can install and manage Foglight licenses using the Manage Licenses dashboard.
+To access this dashboard, from the Administration dashboard, in the Setup column, click Manage Licenses.